 The area is also known as a golf destination and has several excellent courses close by.

-Niagara-on-the-Lake is more of a B&B kind of place rather than big hotel chain, in keeping with its historic character.
+Niagara-on-the-Lake is more of a B&B kind of place, rather than a big hotel chain, in keeping with its historic character.
 Leave the Holiday Inn behind and try one of the town's many charming smaller scale accommodations.

 Small Town Charm in Dundas